Azure/applicationhealth-extension-linux/README.md

 # Azure ApplicationHealth Extension for Linux (1.0.0)

-This documentation is current for version 1.0.0 and above.

 The application health extension periodically probes for application health within a Linux VM when configured.
 The result of the health checks guide automatic actions that can take place on VMs such as stopping rolling upgrades across a set of VMs and repairing VMs as they become unhealthy.